tomy0000000/blog/archetypes/default.md

 series: []
 # Tags taxonomy
 tags: []
-# Feature image for thumbnail in list page and top of the content
+# Feature image for thumbnail in list page, RSS, and top of the content
 feature: ""
 # Alt text (non-visible) for feature image
 featureAlt: ""